 The CSCA-Gondar is governed by a Council of Advisors and ultimately the Board of Directors of the Corvallis Sister Cities Association.
 CSCA-Gondar Council — and CSCA Board members — are elected by the membership at the organization’s annual meeting in June.
 Council members are elected for two-year terms, with the exception that the Assistant Treasurer serves a three-year term.
 The Council of Advisors meets each month.
-Meetings are held on the 3rd Monday of each month at 6:30 pm, usually in the Madison Avenue Meeting Room, 500 SW Madison.
+Meetings are held on the 3rd Monday of each month at 6:30 pm, usually in the Board Meeting Room on the lower level of the Corvallis Library located at 645 Monroe Street, Corvallis, OR.
+(If the lower level door is locked knock Loudly for entry)

-Current Council members and officers are listed below, with the expiration date of their term:
+Current Council members and officers are listed below:

 Work groups and committees have been formed by the Council of Advisors to allow citizen volunteers to focus on specific areas of interest.
 It is at the work group and committee level that specific projects are initiated and carried out.
 The CSCA-Gondar also has a work plan for the organization as a whole.